 It was totally hidden from view by scrub and the fact it's in a gorge below road level.
 What you don't know, you don't know huh?

-The mostly single file track has two-way traffic both foot and bike so care does need to be taken.
+The mostly single file track has some sharpish corners and two-way traffic, both foot and bike, so care does need to be taken.

 From the carving at the entrance it's a swoop down into the valley then little ups and downs with periodic splits for walks and bikes.